-But, get it right — and you should see an uplift in the quality and creativity products and features your team is able to build.
+But, get it right — and you should see an uplift in the quality and creative products and features your team can build.

-Apple is a best in class example of product management and user experience functions working in tandem; creating market-leading products to bring in huge profit, year-on-year.
+Apple is a best-in-class example of product management and user experience functions working in tandem, creating market-leading products to bring in a huge profit, one year after another.

 Apple's chief design officer, Sir Jony Ive, said it himself: “The best ideas start as conversations.”